 For instructions on adding MAC addresses to the MAC filtering table of the router, refer to the router user guide or contact your router manufacturer.

-- Find and tap Settings > System About phone .
+- Find and tap Settings > About phone > Status .

-- Tap Status , then find Wi-Fi MAC address .
+- Scroll down to Wi-Fi MAC address .

 - Perform a factory data reset.
 This is sometimes the best solution if your device stops functioning properly, but note that it will delete all personal content saved on the internal memory of your device.
 Be sure to back up data you want to keep.